OLDstickyGummybear/didactic-adventure/proposal.md

 ## Project Description

 This project aims to recreate the game Minecraft using p5.js.
+This will be expanding upon my 2D array project, which only contained a basic

 ## Needs to Have List